FahimaGold/FiberInternals/README.md

 # React Fiber

 This codebase is used for debugging fiber's data structure and the different functions invovled in the reconciliation.

+The app is very simple, created using `Vite`, I just created a component `MyButton` and used it in the App so that when clicked, it increments a counter.

 This app is rendered by: